Which place is cheaper, Vienna or Bucharest?

 You'll find food and shopping around the traditional city of Vienna.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

-Travelers enjoy the shopping and museums when visiting the historical destination of Bucharest.
-This offers a variety of activities to choose from.
+Travelers enjoy the shopping and museums when visiting the undiscovered destination of Bucharest.
+This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Vienna is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.